On Focusing Statistical Power for Searches and Measurements in Particle Physics: Experiments and Results

 \subsubsection{Results}

-When measuring the Higgs coupling with the reconstructed Higgs mass, FTS with either a wide ($s=2.4$) or narrow ($s=1.2$) focus gives 68\% confidence intervals\footnote{The 68\% and 95\% confidence intervals discussed throughout this Letter correspond to $1 \sigma$ (68.27\%) and $2 \sigma$ (95.45\%) intervals, which is the convention in high-energy physics.} that have shorter median length than LRS.
+When measuring the Higgs coupling with the reconstructed Higgs mass, FTS with either a wide ($s=2.4$) or narrow ($s=1.2$) focus gives 68\% confidence intervals\footnote{The 68\% and 95\% confidence intervals discussed throughout this Article correspond to $1 \sigma$ (68.27\%) and $2 \sigma$ (95.45\%) intervals, which is the convention in high-energy physics.} that have shorter median length than LRS.
 Figure~\ref{fig:median_lengths}(a) shows the median interval lengths as they vary with the true value of $\mu^*$ while the focus function remains unchanged, with center fixed at $m=1$.
 The improvement is robust to a misspecification of the focus function (meaning that the center of the focus function $m$ differs from the true value of the parameter $\mu^*$) and the confidence intervals remain valid by construction.
 When $\mu^*=1$, the FTS intervals for a wide focus are about 13\% shorter than those obtained via LRS; see Table~\ref{tab:CI_summary}.
 With a narrow focus function, they are 21\% shorter than LRS intervals.
-Using the visible mass observable to constrain the parameter of interest, FTS shows a decrease in median length by 13\% with wide focus and 22\% with narrow focus.
-Table~\ref{tab:CI_summary} shows that the {\em absolute} reduction in median interval length of FTS over LRS is roughly the same at the 68\% and 95\% levels.
-However, since 95\% intervals are longer than 68\% intervals, this also implies that the proportional gain is smaller at 95\% than at 68\% (about a 6\% reduction for FTS-wide using the mass observable, 11\% for FTS-narrow; and a 6\% reduction for FTS-wide using visible mass, 10\% for FTS-narrow).
+As we find a marked improvement in median length from FTS-wide over LRS for a wider range of true signal strengths $\mu^*$ as compared to FTS-narrow, the wide focus function setting of Figure~\ref{fig:median_lengths}~(a, \textit{left}) is our preferred choice for this experiment.